Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Abstract

 \section{Abstract}

 Supervised machine learning describes the practice of fitting a parameterized model to labeled input-output data.
 Supervised machine learning methods have demonstrated promise in learning efficient surrogate models that can (partially) replace expensive high-fidelity models, making many-query analyses, such as optimization, uncertainty quantification, and inference, tractable.
 However, when training data must be obtained through the evaluation of an expensive model or experiment, the amount of training data that can be obtained is often limited, which can make learned surrogate models unreliable.
-However, in many engineering and scientific settings, cheaper \emph{low-fidelity} models may be available, for example arising from simplified physics modeling or coarse grids.
+In many engineering and scientific settings, cheaper low-fidelity models may be available, for example arising from simplified physics modeling or coarse grids.
 These models may be used to generate additional low-fidelity training data.
-The goal of \emph{multifidelity} machine learning is to use both high- and low-fidelity training data to learn a surrogate model which is cheaper to evaluate than the high-fidelity model, but more accurate than any available low-fidelity model.
+The goal of multifidelity machine learning is to use both high- and low-fidelity training data to learn a surrogate model which is cheaper to evaluate than the high-fidelity model, but more accurate than any available low-fidelity model.
 This work proposes a new multifidelity training approach for Gaussian process regression which uses low-fidelity data to define additional features that augment the input space of the learned model.
-The approach unites desirable properties from two separate classes of existing multifidelity GPR approaches, cokriging and autoregressive estimators.
+Similarly to cokriging estimators, the proposed approach conditions the high-fidelity surrogate model on the predictions of all available low-fidelity surrogate models, while benefiting from the computational efficiency of autoregressive estimators.
 Numerical experiments on several test problems demonstrate both increased predictive accuracy and reduced computational cost relative to the state of the art.